-Announcement – The National Preceptorship Framework and National Preceptorship Model for England are now available.
+The National Preceptorship Framework and National Preceptorship Model for England are now available.

 Preceptorship plays a key role in retention by setting in place a structure to support newly qualified professionals, allowing them to translate their knowledge into everyday practice, grow in confidence and have the best possible start in their careers.

-The National Preceptorship framework was designed and developed in collaboration with stakeholders and came into effect in October 2022.
-Through partnership working with new registrants and the organisations and professional groups that support them, the project has brought people together to learn from and share best practice.
+The National Preceptorship Framework was designed and developed in collaboration with stakeholders and came into effect in October 2022.
+Through partnership working with new registrants and the organisations and professional groups that support them, the programme has brought people together to learn from and share best practice.
 These collectively agreed set of standards and framework for good practice are flexible and can be adapted to different settings, locations and types of organisation.
 A suite of resources have also been developed to support implementation of the framework.

-Resources to support the implementation of the National Preceptorship Framework
+Resources to support the implementation of the National Preceptorship Framework (click to expand)

 Events